hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-nvyxode6r.vercel.app/11.png">

-So first we need to enable Email/Password in `sign-in providers` section, so click on (Email/Password) and enable it and save it.
+So here you need to enable **Email/Password** in `sign-in providers` section, so click on **Email/Password** and enable it and save it.

 <img src="https://cloud-2vpwetbvx.vercel.app/12.png">

-After enabling that we need to add users to database, for that click on `Users` tab.
+After enabling that you need to add users to database, for that click on `Users` tab.

 <img src="https://cloud-kbxm635o2.vercel.app/13.png">

-Then click on `Add user` and add `email` and `password` for the user and click `Add user`.
+Then click on `Add user` and add `Email` and `Password` for that user and click `Add user`.

 <img src="https://cloud-l38zbxdt7.vercel.app/14.png">

 So, this is the database in which you can record users for restricted login 🔒.

-Now at last if you need hosting for your app, you can choose firebase hosting.
+Now at last if you need hosting for your app you can choose any hosting providers like [Github](https://github.com/), [Vercel](https://vercel.com/) and even [Firebase](https://firebase.google.com/) so i am going with firebase hosting here.

-### Hosting app in firebase
+### Hosting webpage in firebase

-For hosting your app in firebase you need to go to `Hosting` in the `Develop` section.
+For hosting your webpage in firebase you need to go to `Hosting` tab in the `Develop` section.

 <img src="https://cloud-ph3x9zqi5.vercel.app/15.png">

-In Hostings click on `Get Started` and follow all screen instructions or follow below steps.
+In Hostings click on `Get Started` and follow all on-screen instructions or follow below steps:

 <img src="https://cloud-764le5mp9.vercel.app/16.png">